commercetools/commercetools-docs-kit/packages/gatsby-theme-constants/README.md

-# Gatsby Theme for Constants
+# Gatsby Theme Add-On for Constants

 This theme exposes components in MDX to render constant values centrally defined in data files.
 Use cases include centrally managing limits and defaults of the documented product.

+It is a feature add-on to `@commercetools-docs/gatsby-theme-docs` and is not usable standalone.

 ## Installation